+Patriarchy means rule by the father.
+Patriarchy refers to a social situation where men are dominant over women in wealth, status and power.
+The female equivalent is Matriarchy.
 Patriarchy is associated with a set of ideas, a patriarchal ideology that acts to explain and justify this dominance and attributes it to inherent natural differences between men and women.

 The Myth of Universal

-Patriarchy: A Critical Response to Cynthia Ellers Myth of Matriarchal Prehistory -
+Patriarchy: A Critical Response to Cynthia Eller's Myth of Matriarchal Prehistory -

+In The Myth of Matriarchal Prehistory, Cynthia Eller describes a dangerous, ennobling lie, which is Universal Patriarchy, that must be overturned in order for women to have a viable future.
 The so-called matriarchal myth which she attempts to debunk is the idea that human societies have not always supported male domination in social structure and religious practice and that societies have existed in which women and the entire natural world were honored.

 "Patriarchy is hard on men

 as well as women.
 We need to get rid of the root cause of it.
 Get rid of this